mobilemind/js2uri/README.md

 Version 1.6.1 drops support & testing for node < 9.0.0

 Version 1.7.0 drops support & testing for node < 10.0.0

+Version 1.8.0 drops snyk in build process as it doubled the dependencies

 ## Example